Signature asymptotics, empirical processes, and optimal transport: Introduction

 A natural question is whether other properties of the original path can also be recovered in a similar fashion.

-When $V$ is an inner-product space and the Hilbert-Schmidt norm is considered, \cite{hambly2010uniqueness} also show that \eqref{weak} holds, but that statement \eqref{strong} fails to be true in general: indeed under the assumption that $\gamma$ is three times continuously differentiable the following result is proved,
+When $V$ is an inner-product space and the Hilbert-Schmidt norm is considered, \cite{hambly2010uniqueness} also show that \cref{weak} holds, but that statement \cref{strong} fails to be true in general: indeed under the assumption that $\gamma$ is three times continuously differentiable the following result \footnote{We refer to the right-hand side term $c(\gamma)$ as the \textit{Hambly-Lyons limit}.} is proved,

 where $\left( B_{0,s}\right) _{s\in\lbrack0,l]}$ is a Brownian bridge which returns to zero at time $l$.
-It is easily seen that $c\left( l\right) <1$ unless $\gamma$ is a straight line.
-More recent articles have focused on proving statements similar to \eqref{weak} under the fewest possible assumptions on $\gamma$ and on the tensor norms.
+It is easily seen that $c\left( \gamma\right)<1$ unless $\gamma$ is a straight line.
+More recent articles have focused on proving statements similar to \cref{weak} under the fewest possible assumptions on $\gamma$ and on the tensor norms.
 In the article \cite{chang2018super} for example, it was proved that if $\gamma$ is continuous and of finite $1-$variation then, under any reasonable tensor norm, we have that

-provided that the sequence $\left\{ \left\vert |S(\gamma)^{n}|\right\vert :n=1,2,...,\infty\right\} $ does not contain an infinite subsequence of zeros.
+provided that the sequence $\left\{ \norm{S(\gamma)^{n}} :n=1,2,...,\infty\right\} $ does not contain an infinite subsequence of zeros.
 Boedhardjo and Geng \cite{boedihardjo2019non} strengthened this result by proving that the existence of such a subsequence is equivalent to the underlying path being tree-like, see also \cite{chang2018corrigendum}.
-Taken together, these articles prove that for the identity in (\ref{inf id}) holds true for a wide class of continuous bounded variation paths.
+Taken together, these articles prove that for the identity in \cref{inf id} holds true for a wide class of continuous bounded variation paths.
 It is conjectured that for a tree-reduced path $\gamma$ the limit is exactly the length of $\gamma$, see \cite{chang2018corrigendum}.
 This question remains open at the time of writing.